 There are clear Pros and Cons to reporting to a VP of Sales.
 The Pros are:

 So things will seemingly go more smoothly if customer success reports to your VP of Sales.
 And they often do at first.

-- Disalignment on Goals.
+- Misalignment on Goals.
 A VPS wants to close more revenue.
 Not just retain revenue.
 But in Customer Success, renewing, even without any upsell, is usually Job #1.
 Keep the customers happy, and in the end, all is good.
 That’s what CS is all about.
 There is an inherent conflict here with Account Expansion, at least at the margin, and often with the biggest accounts.
 Customers that have little room to land-and-expand won’t get the same treatment from sales as an account that has a lot of room to grow.
-I don’t like this disalignment, personally.
+I don’t like this misalignment, personally.
 It always worries me.

-And I want closers closing.
+You want closers closing.